Origin of Edge Currents in Chiral Active Liquids

 Chiral active systems are composed of constituents that actively generate torques and rotations by consuming energy from their environments, driving them out of equilibrium and breaking time-reversal and parity symmetries~\cite{bowick2022symmetry}.
 These systems host exotic transport phenomena in their bulk, such as odd viscosity \cite{epstein2020time,Vitelli2017,Vitelli2021}, odd diffusivity \cite{Hargus2021}, odd mobility \cite{Poggioli2023_Mobility,hargus2025odd} and odd elasticity \cite{scheibner2020odd,Fakhri2022}.
-In addition to the local odd behavior of these systems, they also exhibit remarkable collective phenomena in the vicinity of their boundaries, such as spontaneously forming unidirectional persistent edge currents and Kelvin waves~\cite{Poggioli2023_Kelvin,Soni2019,Langford2025,Benjamin2016,Siebers2024,Caporusso2024}, akin to the topologically protected edge modes in the quantum Hall effect \cite{girvin2019modern}.
+In addition to the local odd behavior of these systems, they also exhibit remarkable collective phenomena in the vicinity of their boundaries, such as spontaneously forming unidirectional persistent edge currents and Kelvin waves~\cite{Poggioli2023_Kelvin,soni2019odd,Langford2025,Benjamin2016,Siebers2024,Caporusso2024,tsai2005chiral,li2024robust,yang2020robust,yashunsky2022chiral,liu2020oscillating,metzger2026equation}, akin to the topologically protected edge modes in the quantum Hall effect \cite{girvin2019modern}.
 These boundary currents are forbidden in equilibrium, yet they are allowed in active systems as a result of broken detailed balance.
 Understanding this nonequilibrium collective behavior is challenging since the traditional formalism for coarse-graining particle dynamics into effective fields predominantly requires assumptions of local equilibrium that are violated in active fluids~\cite{marchetti2013hydrodynamics}.
-While previous studies have successfully devised hydrodynamic equations to describe the localized average velocity profile \cite{Poggioli2023_Kelvin,Soni2019,Caporusso2024}, these approaches mostly depend on phenomenological constants, and are unable to connect these edge currents to microscopic parameters of the system.
-The physical origin of these edge currents remains unclear, with some studies suggesting their origin to be topological \cite{Dasbiswas2018,sone2020exceptional}.
+While previous studies have successfully devised hydrodynamic equations to describe the localized average velocity profile \cite{Poggioli2023_Kelvin,soni2019odd,Caporusso2024,tsai2005chiral,yang2020robust,li2024robust,yashunsky2022chiral,liu2020oscillating}, these approaches mostly depend on phenomenological constants, and are unable to connect these edge currents to microscopic parameters of the system.
+However, a unifying physical origin of these edge currents beyond their system-specific mechanisms, as well as their connection to microscopic parameters remains unclear, with some studies suggesting their robustness to be topological \cite{Dasbiswas2018,sone2020exceptional}.